-Amptector I Solid-State Trip
+Amptector I-A Solid-State Trip

-Amptector I offers all of the features of Amptector II, plus:
+Offers all of the features of Amptector II-A, plus:

-- Integral ground fault protection (optional), with adjustable pickup and delay and resettable operation indicator. - Provision for plug-in testing with Amptector Tester.
+- Integral ground fault protection (optional), with adjustable pickup and delay. - Resettable operation indicators for Ground, Overload and Short circuit.

-Amptector I is available in various combinations of four continuously adjustable overcurrent tripping functions:
+Amptector I-A can be supplied in various combinations of four independent continuously adjustable overcurrent tripping functions: